ML-7641-Fall-2022/RoboChef/README.md

 2. **Food to Ingredient Mapping**: Output 1 from CNN is then queried through a database housing the mapping between food items and their respective ingredients, to yeild **Output 2**.
 This can again either be used independtly or overlaid over recommendation system as a filter.

-3. **Reccomendation System**: In this stage we reccommend the user additional food items: **Output 3** basis his (&other individuals) interactions.
+3. **Recommendation System**: In this stage we reccommend the user additional food items: **Output 3** basis his (&other individuals) interactions.
 We also allow for the user to place additional constraints over the recommendations.

 The schematic of these stages is given below:
 ![Getting Started](./images/ml_project_pipeline.jpg)